There is no doubting that depreciation is a complicated area of taxation.

 2. Addition of industries

-Property is versatile and it’s important that assets are depreciated correctly across commercial industries.
+It is important that assets are depreciated correctly across commercial industries.

 For example, you wouldn’t depreciate carpet in a café at the same rate as carpet in a dentist’s office, as cafés experience higher foot traffic.
 This means that café carpet depreciates in value much faster.